 - Fees up to 25% of settlement amount

 - Short-term impact on credit

-Freedom Debt Relief is a good match for those with $15,000 or more in debt.
-Although its fees can range up to 25% of the settlement amount, it won’t charge these fees until some of your debt is settled.
+Freedom Debt Relief is a good match for those with $7,500 or more in debt.
+Although its fees can range up to 25% of the settlement amount, fees are only collected when a settlement is authorized and a payment is made toward that settlement.